dinosoeren/decap-ai-chat-widget/README.md

 # Content Assistant - AI Chat Widget for Decap CMS

-A custom widget for Decap CMS that provides an AI chat interface with content-aware prompting, chat history, and deep integration with your site's content and code repositories.
+A custom widget for [Decap CMS](https://decapcms.org/) that provides an AI chat interface with content-aware prompting, chat history, and deep integration with your site's content and code repositories.

+Features [secure integration](#ai-integration--chat) with chat APIs from Anthropic, Google, and OpenAI, as well as the hundreds of providers and models available on OpenRouter.

 ## Quick Setup Guide